 A-SID allows you to turn your C64 into a wah effect.
 No hardware modification is required, but you need to build yourself one or two adapter cables and copy the program to a cassette.
 Instructions are given below.

 Otherwise, if you are not a lucky owner of one those marvellous machines, you can use our free VST3 that gives you the possibility to experience A-SID on modern computers as it emaulates the original analog filter.

-If instead you use a Mac (we haven't ported the plugin yet) or are totally debauched to the point of not willing to even download the damn thing, you can just try an online demo below.
+If instead you are totally debauched to the point of not willing to even download the damn thing, you can just try an online demo below.

 Creating this software has been a fascinating journey that absorbed an immense quantity of energy and time.
 We don't ask for your money or your data, and we are happy to release (almost) everything as open source software.
 We're simply happy if you like it.

 We would really appreciate if you could spread the word about A-SID and Orastron with friends and on social media, forums, etc. Bluntly put, we'd love to make innovative premium consumer products, but we first need an audience for that to be economically viable.

 Getting the program to work on the C64 is a somewhat lengthy process but brings great satisfaction.
 We're sorry we couldn't make it easier since we didn't have the time and resources to actually produce and sell everything that's needed.
 So you need to DIY following these instructions.

 Then you should copy it to a cassette (since disks are notoriously for losers).
 The Commodore 64 Survival Manual suggests using ferric oxide Type I audio cassettes.
 We had reasonable success with these ones as long as they were not recorded multiple times.

 you can use a dedicated interface such as Remzi64's 1530USB (recommended, but be sure your datassette is properly calibrated);